Translate This Page

 The performance includes pair work, group work,

-researches, sharing, interaction, participation, dialoguing,
+researches, sharing, interaction, participation,

-evaluating, exploration, visiting the libraries and using
+dialoguing, evaluating, exploration, visiting the

-technology in learning. learners' written exercises,
+libraries and using technology in learning. learners'

-grades, projects and portfolio are evidences for the
+written exercises, grades, projects and portfolio are

-learner's progress too.
+evidences for the learner's progress too.

-Curriculum Map / Matrix / Curriculum
+Curriculum Map / Matrix

-full evaluation:
+/ Curriculum full evaluation:

-1-The aims or the desired purposes have been achieved.
+1-The aims or the desired purposes have been

 2-Learners are prepared for future reading and